nikhilbatta/friendCook/README.md

 When a user clicks on an ingredient
 Given the ingredient is in the shopping list
 Then the user can mark that the ingredient will be brought by which person

+STRETCH:
+Scenario: A user wants to combine items in the shopping list
+When the list loads
+Given the ingredient is duplicated in the shopping list
+Then the items are combined into one (or at least alphabetized so it's easy to see)